gbarsih/planar-quad-mpc/README.md

 # planar-quad-mpc
- MPc Controller for a planar quadrotor
+ MPC Controller for a planar quadrotor